 Avoid overlapping with other groups

 It is also essential that you check whether there are already local organisations that carry out the same type of work your new group intends to do?
-You could research this on the internet, at your local library, with the local authority, or you could ask Northumberland CVA.
 If a similar group already exists, you could join that group instead.
 This is because duplication can be expensive and a waste of resources.
 It can create ill-feeling with those you compete with and it deters prospective

 funders.
 Joining an existing organisation and working with them instead will save a lot of hard work in getting set up as a new group and getting everything off the ground.